Common Stonechat

 Saxicola torquata

 The extent of chestnut or black on the underparts of the common stonechat varies.
-Generally seen in forest or forest edge at higher altitude, they can also be seen in marshes.
-They feed on insects, larvae, seeds, nectar.
-The male above was seen in Arusha NP (2-11), courtesy of Colin Beale.
+Generally seen in forest or forest edge at higher altitude, they can also be seen in marshes, feeding on insects, larvae, seeds, nectar.
+These photos were taken in the Mt.
+Meru forest, Mkuzi, Arusha NP and the Ngorongoro CA. Click the photo above to see 17 enlargements.

 Last page